MFStapert/mfstapertdotdev/_resume/7avisi.md

 ---
-period: July 2020 - Current
+period: July 2020 - Februari 2023
 employer: Avisi
 title: Software engineer
-languages: Kotlin/Typescript
+languages: Typescript/Kotlin
 activities:
   - Designed and implemented the refactoring of multiple mission-critical applications.
   - Performed design and planning for the rework of an existing front-end, transitioning it from an internal application to a customer-facing portal.
   - Introduced contract-first development.

 technology:
+  - Angular
-  - Angular/React
+  - React (NextJS)
   - Tailwind
   - Storybook
   - Spring boot